-Second Open letter by Senior UNWTO Officers urge Member Countries to authorize a new and proper Secretary-General Election
+Second Open letter by Senior UNWTO Officers Urge Member Countries to Authorize a New and Proper Secretary General Election

-- Senior UNWTO officers, including two previous secretary-generals of UNWTO first came together in December 2020 and submitted an open letter for the “WTN for Decency in the UNWTO Election” initiated by the newly established World Tourism Network at that time.
+- Senior UNWTO officers, including 2 previous Secretary Generals of UNWTO, first came together in December 2020 and submitted an open letter for the “WTN for Decency in the UNWTO Election” initiated by the newly established World Tourism Network at that time.

-- Today and just days before the upcoming General assembly, a group of senior UNWTO officers, including some of the officers involved in the WTN for Decency campaign got together again to issue an Open letter to UNWTO Member States on the report by the Ethics Officer on management culture and practices in the Organization.
+- Today and just days before the upcoming General Assembly, a group of senior UNWTO officers, including some of the officers involved in the WTN for Decency campaign, got together again to issue an Open Letter to UNWTO Member States on the Report by the Ethics Officer on Management Culture and Practices in the Organization.

-- The letter to UNWTO member states and its ministers of tourism urges ministers and delegates to open the doors for a new and proper election for Secretary-General at the upcoming General Assembly.
+- The letter to UNWTO member states and its ministers of tourism urges ministers and delegates to open the doors for a new and proper election for Secretary General at the upcoming General Assembly.

 We, the undersigned former staff of UNWTO, would like to bring to the urgent attention of Member States of UNWTO the disturbing findings contained in the report* by the Ethics Officer on the apparent declining ethical principles prevailing under the current UNWTO senior management.